wormeyman/Eric-Johnson-Guru-WP-Plugin/readme.txt

 Code Snippets for my lovely Clients.
 Various features and what not.

 == Changelog ==
+= 2.2.1 =
+* Add Remove Yoast canonical for web stories
+ * This should fix the duplicate canonical error on web stories.

+= 2.2.0 =
+* Add WP Rocket overrides for ad networks

 = 2.1.4 =
 * Add CSS to dashboard to stop overscrolling on MacOS